Spin superfluidity and magnon BEC: Exploiting Bose condensate of magnons

 \subsection{Towards observation of Majorana fermions}

-The condensate in the magnetic trap can be used to continue measurements down to 0.1 -- 0.2\,$T_\mathrm{c}$.
-Of great current interest are the fermion states in the vortex core, especially the still elusive Majorana fermions.
-Recently the topologically nontrivial gapless and gapped phases of matter, topological insulator states in semimetals, superconductors,and superfluids have attracted attention. $^3$He-B is the best representative of a 3-dimensional coherent quantum system with time reversal symmetry.
+The condensate in the magnetic trap can be used to continue NMR measurements in $^3$He-B down to 0.1 -- 0.2\,$T_\mathrm{c}$, where HPD does not exist.
+Of great current interest are the fermionic states bound to the core of mass vortices and to the surface of $^3$He-B, especially the still elusive Majorana fermions with zero energy (see the review on Majorana fermions \cite{Beenakker2012}).
+Recently the topologically nontrivial gapless and gapped phases of matter -- topological insulators, semimetals, superconductors, and superfluids -- have attracted attention \cite{HasanKane2010,Xiao-LiangQi2011}. $^3$He-B is the best representative of a 3-dimensional coherent quantum system with time reversal symmetry.
 Its nontrivial topology gives rise to gapless Andreev-Majorana fermions as surface states \cite{Schnyder2009a,ChungZhang2009,Volovik2009b}.
 There is now experimental evidence for Andreev surface states in $^3$He-B at a solid wall \cite{Davis2008,Murakawa2009}, but the Majorana signature of these fermions -- the linear `relativistic' energy spectrum at low energy -- can be observed only at extreme low temperatures, when the thermal quasiparticles in bulk $^3$He-B are exponentially depleted.
 Majorana fermions, both in the vortex core and at surfaces, are then expected to give the main contribution to thermodynamics and dissipation, with a power-law dependence of the physical quantities on $T$.
-In rotation or by moving the magnon condensate droplet next to the wall, one will be able to probe Majorana fermion states.
+In rotation or by moving the magnon condensate droplet next to the wall, one will be able to probe Majorana fermion states in $^3$He-B.